capjan/CoreCli/upinfo/README.md

-# uptime.exe
+# upinfo.exe

-uptime.exe diplays the uptime of your PC since last boot.
+upinfo.exe diplays the up time of your computer since last boot.
+To prevent a name collusion with "uptime" on Linux and OS X computers, this program was renamed from uptime to upinfo.

-## Reasons for uptime
+## Reasons for upinfo

 1. I wan't something similar to the well known Linux "uptime" command for my Windows machine.
 2. I don't need nor it want do include informations about "system load average" or "count of users".